 You can send feedback about a Deploy Preview to a number of productivity tools by connecting your Netlify user account to your user account for the tool:

-To get started, go to the Integrations tab in the Netlify Drawer and select Connect for the third-party service you want to use.
+To get started, from the open Netlify Drawer go to the Integrations tab and select Connect for the third-party service you want to use.